Jaffar-74/leetcode-by-jaffar/README.md

 # 🚀 LeetCode DSA Progress Tracker

 This repository tracks my progress in solving **LeetCode Data Structures & Algorithms (DSA) problems**.
 The problems are categorized into topics.
 Currently, I’ve solved a few and added them here — this will be a continuously growing space where I’ll keep adding more solutions and patterns as I progress. 📂✨

-Confused about where to start in **Data Structures & Algorithms (DSA)**?
+Confused about where to start in DSA?
 I faced the same thing at the beginning.

 Here is the **structured roadmap of 70 essential LeetCode problems**.
 These questions cover the most important patterns.

-The strategy is clear — **master the art of recognizing patterns, and problem-solving becomes much easier with the right approach.**
+**The strategy is clear — master the art of recognizing patterns, and problem-solving becomes much easier with the right approach.**

 This repository is both my **personal progress tracker** and a **guide for anyone** who wants to build strong DSA foundations.